Ikerlandarech/AuraVox/README.md

 # AURAVOX

 AuraVox is a virtual instrument built in C++ that performs real-time timbre transfer.

+AuraVox is an initiative part of the thesis ***From Voice to Virtuosity: DDSP-based Timbre Transfer*** by Iker Landarech presented at Universitat Pompeu Fabra (July 2024).

 In this project, we aim to take vocal expressiveness to the next level.
 Combining the organic world of the human voice with the acoustic world opens a whole new world of possibilities keeping this human organic quality remain in the expression and articulation of the instrument sound.
 AuraVox supports 7 TensorFlow Models.

 ![AURAVOX - GITREPO_GUI_EXPLAINED_NEW](https://github.com/Ikerlandarech/AuraVox/assets/91797318/f3475995-c541-4a4e-af10-ecbe075d712e)